Welcome to bradyvisuals, home of American lifestyle photographer Kyle Brady

 Winter 2022-23:

 Missed actually updating this entire season while it was happening.
 Looking back, it was a pleasant but not super memorable winter.
 The weather was mild - we didn't get a single snowfall until March.
 Christmas and the holiday season went well.

 We hosted the Bradys on New Years Eve, but otherwise were able to attend holiday events at other people's houses for the most part.
 I did get a new camera lens - a super telephoto 200-600mm zoom - and got some decent bird photos from the backyard.
 Hoping for more of that as spring comes through.

-In January, Marissa and Rowan took a girls trip to Orlando as part of Rowan's Christmas present.
-While they were away, Kyle took Hudson, Dylan, and Clarence (?!?!) to upstate NY to visit PopPop and Grammy for the first time since 2019 - in other words, Dylan's first visit ever.
 During the trip, Hudson went skiing for the first time at Mount Peter.
 He got kicked out of the free beginner lesson for being too good already, and proceeded to bomb the bunny hill his first try.
 The full top-to-bottom run was a bit more challenging, but Hudson recognized the accomplishment of getting down the mountain even though it was hard.
 Proud Dad moment!

 Fall 2022: